 • The first payment of rent (either monthly, quarterly or longer by arrangement)

 • The deposit (typically the equivalent of six to eight weeks rent)

 It is vital that the initial monies are received by JLL as cleared funds in the form of a banker’s draft, bank transfer/chaps transfer (before 3.00pm) Monday to Friday with funds cleared prior to the commencement date of your tenancy.
 Under the RICS codes of conduct we are unable to take any form of cash.
 You will also be asked to set up a standing order in line with the agreed rental payments.

 As members of the Tenancy Deposit Scheme, JLL will hold the deposit as ‘stakeholder’ for the duration of the tenancy in a separate client account.
 Your deposit is protected under the terms of the Tenancy Deposit Scheme.
 At the end of the tenancy the deposit is refundable to you once we have received both parties written consent for any deductions under the terms of the agreement on occasion our Landlord’s will prefer that they hold the deposit in one of the approved tenancy deposit schemes.
 You will be notified of this prior to the tenancy commencing.
 Further details of our membership with an approved tenancy deposit scheme can be found at www.thedisputeservice.co.uk

-Please note JLL collect six weeks rent as a deposit and are unable to refund the deposit monies at the end of the tenancy until we have both parties written consent to do so.
+Please note JLL collect five or six weeks rent as a deposit (depending on whether the annual rent is above or below £50,000) and we are unable to refund the deposit monies at the end of the tenancy until we have both parties written consent to do so.

 Once all the legal and financial arrangements have been met, you will be asked to meet the inventory clerk at the property.
 The inventory clerk will go through the property with you and assess the schedule of contents and condition of the property.
 Keys will be handed over to you at this stage.